I love the 4th of July, but I hate fireworks.

 Harlow’s fear of fireworks only seems get worse year after year, which in turn makes my stress over seeing him so upset, only get worse and worse.
 And so I’ve tried (and will continue to try) everything I can find to make this holiday a little less awful for him.

 I give Harlow one and a half and it makes him sleepy/calm.
 I’ve typically done this around 9 p.m. during firework season when it’s “bedtime” anyway.
-This is also around the time when the loud boomers are the worst.
+This is also around the time when the loud fireworks are the worst.
+(Our vet said Benadryl is completely okay to give in small doses.)

 The only downfall is it makes Harlow snore ten times louder than usual.
 And fart in his sleep.
 TMI?
 Sorry, I just wanted to warn you.

-3. Call your vet and ask what anxiety meds they’d suggest for your pup.
-I do this every year, we’re picking up Harlow’s tomorrow, in fact.
+4. Call your vet and ask what anxiety meds they’d suggest for your pup.

 This one helps Harlow a lot (especially as he gets older.)
 I put it on him at the first sound of fireworks (which at the lake can be as early as 9:00 a.m. thanks to annoying neighbors…)